Federal-Aid Highway Program Guidance on High Occupancy Vehicle (HOV) Lanes

 (ii) is an alternative fuel vehicle.

-(4) Public transportation vehicle.—The term "public transportation vehicle" means a vehicle that—
+(6) Public transportation vehicle—The term "public transportation vehicle" means a vehicle that—

 (A) provides designated public transportation (as defined in section 221 of the Americans with Disabilities Act of 1990 (42 U.S.C.
 12141) or provides public school transportation (to and from public or private primary, secondary, or tertiary schools); and

-(iii) is operated pursuant to a license by the Secretary or a State agency to provide motorbus or school vehicle transportation services to the public.
+(iii) is operated pursuant to a license by the Secretary or a public authority to provide motorbus or school vehicle transportation services to the public.

 (g) Consultation of MPO — If a HOV facility charging tolls under paragraph (4) or (5) of subsection (b) is on the Interstate System and located in a metropolitan planning area established in accordance with section 134, the public authority shall consult with the metropolitan planning organization for the area concerning the placement and amount of tolls on the facility.Previous | Next